 Actually “La Feria de Malaga” is not localized in one place but spreads out through the city.
 During the day (“Feria del día”) you can walk around the city and drink the famous sweet wine Cartojal, which is available everywhere on the streets for 2-3€.

 Alternatively, you can go into a party tent with air conditioning (if it is too hot outside), dance and enjoy some delicious tapas along with it.

 Don’t miss out on taking some photos with the women dressed up in their beautiful, traditional Flamenco dresses.
 Apparently even the dogs and men dress up as well!

 Feria de la Noche, Main location, Fireworks, and Tents

 In the evening (“Feria de la Noche”) the place to be is Real de la Feria, as this is the main location.
 For the kickoff, there is a big firework which seems to last forever but is very nice.

 Basically, what you do in La Feria de Malaga is walk up and down the streets until you find a tent you like.
 I don’t know how many kilometers I walked those two nights, but for me that was fine.
 I ate too much candy anyway and needed to walk off those calories.

 There are loads of tents with live music or DJ’s to dance through the night.
 Most of the times the entrance is free.

-If you don’t feel like dancing, you will find other entertainment like rollercoasters, games and much more other fun activities.
+If you don’t feel like dancing, you will find other entertainment like rollercoasters, games and many other fun activities.

-I hope that gave you a good summary and insight about the event and what La Feria de Malaga is all about.
+I hope that gave you a good summary and insight into the event and what La Feria de Malaga is all about.